d-ries/linux-essentials/05_filecontents/01_course.md

 student@linux-ess:~$ cat demofile
 hello world
 ```
+By default a file get overwritten by using the `>` sign.
 If you want to add to a file instead of overwriting it, you can do this with `>>`
 ```bash
 student@linux-ess:~$ cat demofile
 hello world